AntiportaD/hrcomprisk/README.md

 <!-- badges: end -->

-The `hrcomprisk` package aims to estimate Nonparametric Cumulative-Incidence Based Estimation of the Ratios of Sub-Hazard Ratios to Cause-Specific Hazard Ratios.
+This package aims to estimate Nonparametric Cumulative-Incidence Based Estimation of the Ratios of Sub-Hazard Ratios to Cause-Specific Hazard Ratios.

 ## Installation